Thomas McMahon (bishop): Work in the diocese

-There have also been various programmes in the diocese, such as the Diocesan Renewal Programme, the Movement for a Better World (1982); the Ministry to Priests Programme (1984); and a ten-year pastoral plan for the diocese leading up to the year 2000.
+There were also various programmes in the diocese, such as the Diocesan Renewal Programme, the Movement for a Better World (1982); the Ministry to Priests Programme (1984); and a ten-year pastoral plan for the diocese leading up to the year 2000.

-He was responsible for the building of the diocesan offices 'Cathedral House' in Brentwood (1982), followed by the building of a new Cathedral in 1989 by the classical architect, Quinlan Terry.
+He was responsible for the building of the diocesan offices "Cathedral House" in Brentwood (1982), followed by the building of a new Cathedral in 1989 by the classical architect, Quinlan Terry.
 It is the first cathedral to be built in the classical style since St. Paul's.
-McMahon has also founded a Cathedral and Choral Trust and extended the Choir School (2000).
+McMahon also founded a Cathedral and Choral Trust and extended the Choir School (2000).

-Since his consecration as Bishop of Brentwood in 1980, the Catholic population of the diocese has increased steadily, while the number of priests has remained approximately stable, leading to a decline in the ratio of priests to people comparable with that occurring elsewhere in the Western world over the same period.
-As of December 2018, there are nine students in training for the priesthood.
+Following his consecration as Bishop of Brentwood in 1980, the Catholic population of the diocese increased steadily, while the number of priests remained approximately stable, leading to a decline in the ratio of priests to people comparable with that occurring elsewhere in the Western world over the same period.
+As of December 2018, there were nine students in training for the priesthood.

-In March 2015 it was heard at Southwark Crown Court that McMahon was one of two bishops responsible for allowing Anthony McSweeney to be appointed as a priest in the Roman Catholic Diocese of East Anglia following an incident in 1998 in which "a housekeeper found what she said were pornographic images at [McSweeney's] home."
+In March 2015, it was heard at Southwark Crown Court that McMahon was one of two bishops responsible for allowing Anthony McSweeney to be appointed a priest in the Roman Catholic Diocese of East Anglia following an incident in 1998 in which "the housekeeper at [McSweeney's] parish in Essex found what she said was a video containing paedophile images".
 The matter was heard by McMahon, and explained to Bishop Peter Smith, and was decided upon as an incident for clergy discipline and not investigated by the police.
 McSweeney was allowed to continue practising as a priest and governor at a local high school.
 Anthony McSweeney was later jailed for abusing boys at the Grafton House children's home between 1978 and 1981.

 Recognition

 McMahon's wide involvement in the life of the county of Essex was recognised when in 1991 he was awarded an honorary doctorate of the University of Essex and in 1992 elected President of the Essex Show.
-He is a member of the Court of both the University of Essex and the North East London University.
+He was a member of the Court of both the University of Essex and the North East London University.

-His personal hobbies and interests include music, reading, art, architecture, tennis and walking.
+His personal hobbies and interests included music, reading, art, architecture, tennis and walking.
 Mayhew McCrimmon have published two of his books: The Mass Explained and Altar Servers' Handbook.